MaineSkyPixels/Metainfo-Mapper/README.md

 ## Security Posture

-- Only `/tiles` and `/health` endpoints are exposed; there are no upload routes, and everything else happens client-side.
-- All media parsing stays in your browser; after the page loads it continues to work offline until you close the tab.
-- Cross-origin requests are blocked by default—host behind HTTPS and authentication in production.
+- No uploads, no server processing.
+All EXIF parsing and KML generation run in your browser.
+- Tokens are stored in your browser’s localStorage and are not sent to the server.
-- KML/HTML exports escape user-provided text to prevent injection.
+- KML/HTML exports escape user‑provided text to prevent injection.

 ## Notes